stanley-fork/WFGY/TensionUniverse/BlackHole/Q109_global_migration_patterns.md

 The classical way to study migration is to collect data on who moves where and why, and to build theories that connect those flows to wages, populations, and policies.
 This has produced many useful ideas, but it is still difficult to see the global structure and to understand when the system is stable and when it is on the edge of crisis.

 In the Tension Universe view we do not try to directly model every individual decision.
-Instead we ask:
+Instead we ask three questions.

 * How can we summarize flows between regions over time.
 * How can we summarize the main drivers, barriers, and feedbacks.